wp-slimstat/wp-slimstat/readme.txt

 5. Access your stats from within WordPress for iOS

 == Changelog ==

+= 3.3.6 =
+* [New] Since you've asked, we added a datepicker to the filters
+* [Update] MaxMind / Geolocation database updated to October 2013
+* [Fix] We had some issues with our repository, which made WP SlimStat unavailable for a while.
+Sorry for the inconvenience.

 = 3.3.5 =
 * [Note] Our add-on [Export To Excel](http://slimstat.getused.to.it/addons/wp-slimstat-export-to-excel/) can now export the tabular data that makes up the charts (thank you, [consensus](http://wordpress.org/support/topic/graph-export))